supahero1/shnet/docs/c/storage.md

 otherwise.

 Another function used in the above example is `data_storage_finish()`.
-Its job is to try to optimise the first frame in the queue.
+Its job is to decrease memory footprint of the first frame in the queue.

 If a frame was not marked as read-only at the time of passing it to `data_storage_add()`, a new memory region will be allocated for it to make it